saldel/Raspberry-Pi-Translation-Guide/Tools/Crowdin account.md

 # How to set up a Crowdin account

 To translate and review project instructions, you are going to use Crowdin.

-## I need to set up a Crowdin account

-You can do this in three easy steps:
+You can set up an account in three easy steps:

 1. Go to [crowdin.com](https://crowdin.com/) and click **Sign Up**.
 You will be asked for an email address, username, and password.
 Please use the same email address that you use to contact us, and make sure your username consists of your first name and surname (e.g. name.surname, name_surname).